 Funding from the Armed Forces Covenant Fund Trust supports projects across the UK, in significant numbers.
 Local projects feature heavily within our smaller grant programmes.
-712 projects were supported through the Armed Forces Covenant Fund Local grants programme.
+712 projects were supported by delivering locally the Armed Forces Covenant Fund Local grants programme.

 Learning From Local Authority Projects

 Under the Strengthening Delivery of the Covenant Programme, The Armed Forces Covenant Fund Trust awarded £6.6 million through two rounds of funding to clusters of Local Authorities.

 This funding enabled them to take forward ideas from strategies developed by Local Covenant Partnerships, building on the concepts in ‘Our Community Our Covenant’ publication, and helped to make improvements to how Armed Forces Covenant is delivered locally.

 As part of their work, Local Authorities developed lots of resources to help them delivering locally the Armed Forces Covenant in their local area.

 These resources and materials are divided in to categories as shown on our new webpages.
 Within each category the resources are also grouped for useful places to start, materials or processes that could be adapted or replicated and examples of best practice have also been included

 During the Covid pandemic in 2020, 102 grants of £20,000 or less were awarded to projects that supported vulnerable veterans through the Veterans Should Not Be Forgotten programme, and and additional 100 projects were supported through the Forces Communities Together programme.

 Small grants that make a big difference – delivering locally

 The Fighting Chance received £19,843 from the Trust in 2018 for a one-year project as part of the Local Grant programme.